 My reading intervention clinic is located in the greater San Diego area.
 My students often come to me years below grade-level.
 My most common student is a mid-year first grader that doesn’t know letter sounds yet.
 I also work with many second graders that can only read books they’ve memorized, meaning they can’t decode at all!
 Most of my students have IEPs and have been diagnosed with a learning disability.
 I’ve used my decodable books to help these kids learn to read.

 I stay up-to-date on reading research and study the history, cognitive science, and psychology of reading instruction.
 I learned best practices from John Shefelbine, a dyslexia professor and K-3 reading curriculum designer for struggling and dyslexic readers.
 Consequently, I implement reading interventions with only the best research-based methods.

 I have my BA from UC Berkeley, an MA and a Reading Certificate.

-Thanks again for visiting my site!
+Thanks again for visiting Reading Elephant!

 Can reading difficulties cause behavior problems?

-Children who are below grade-level in reading typically struggle with the following seemingly periphery issues: low self-esteem, lack of confidence, aggression, inability to focus and overall behavior issues.
+Children who are below grade-level in reading typically struggle with the following seemingly periphery issues: low self-esteem, lack of confidence, aggression, trouble focusing and overall behavior issues.
 Can these issues be brought on by reading struggles?
 Absolutely.
 Many children “act out” because they believe they cannot succeed in school.
 If a student is having reading difficulties, he might be bored in class because he cannot do the work (since he cannot read well).
 If a student comes home from school crying, avoids reading homework, and says startling things like, “I can’t read.
 I guess I’m stupid,” they are crying out for help.